 Managing challenging behaviour in your child is one of the biggest tests any parent will face.
 From toddler tantrums to pre-teen arguments over clothes and mobile phones, no parent or carer ever gets a free pass.

-Many of us are at home with babies, children and/or teenagers.
-We might be balancing work and caring responsibilities as well as supporting our children’s return to formal school settings.
+Many of us are balancing working from home with child care and other responsibilities.
 Whatever your circumstances, this period may be tough on our mental health and our relationships.

 Challenging behaviour is a form of communication

 The solution to challenging behaviour lies in understanding its source.
 Challenging behaviour is a form of communication.
 It serves a particular purpose for the child as a coping mechanism for underlying emotional distress.
 Repeated acts of disobedience or disruption at home are likely to be in response to an emotional trigger.
 Tensions between parents, the partial absence of a parent or problems at school can be issues that trigger challenging behaviour.
 Younger children will lack the ability and confidence to communicate their emotional state.
 Older children may not consciously understand that such issues are the root of their behaviour.

 Hence ‘acting out’ is the best option available to them to try and manage the emotional upheaval they are experiencing and raise awareness of their distress.

 Observing the child is important in order to understand if certain circumstances – direct orders from a parent or bedtime routine for example – initiate the challenging behaviour.
 With this insight parents and carers are better placed to try and put in place support for the child.

 For example, if the child is missing interaction with a parent due to their long working hours, a more flexible approach might be required.
 Instead of staying late at the office, it might be more suitable for the parent to be home for dinner and/or bath and bedtime routine and then complete their work at home in the evening.